University of Colorado Denver requires at least 120 semester hours to complete a bachelor's degree.

 UCD has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, UCD students have several choices to make.
-Scroll down to see a full list of majors offered at UCD below.
+Scroll down to the bottom of this page to see a full list of majors offered at UCD.

 A dual degree program allows a student to study and earn two degrees at the same time.
 A 3-2 dual degree program is a five-year program wherein the first three years are spend taking undergraduate courses and the final two years are spent taking graduate courses.
 Upon completion of the 5 years, the student will be awarded two degrees, a bachelor's degree and a master's degree.

 UCD offers these dual degree programs:

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.